Ahmed-Berkane/Benz_Price/README.md

       - Feature importance analysis to assess the impact of attributes on car price.

 ### 4. Modeling
-   - Six different models were tested:
+   - Five different models were tested:
       - Linear Regression
       - Elastic net Regression
       - Random Forest